erin-hughes/book-review-blog/reviews/2024-02-a-sign-of-affection.md

 The "real life" we get the most insight into in _A Sign of Affection_ is Yuki's.
 She makes for a very sweet protagonist, and her point of view as a deaf person is unique and interesting.
 The majority of the first volume of the manga is dedicated to introducing the reader to Yuki and her life.

-> It's a genuinely sweet, thoughtful story about communication, empathy, and learning to see the world through a totally different lense.
+<pullquote>It's a genuinely sweet, thoughtful story about communication, empathy, and learning to see the world through a totally different lense.</pullquote>

 The mangaka - that is, the writers of this manga - have put a lot of thought into how to properly convey how Yuki perceives the world.
 They speak in the afterword of the first volume about the research that they did into what it's like to live as a deaf person in Japan, including collaborating with a deaf woman fluent in Signed Japanese who advises them on the signs that Yuki uses in the story.
 Absolute accuracy isn't always the most important goal to achieve when writing a story, but when depicting a protagonist like Yuki, it's wonderful to know how much care has gone into creating her world and sharing it with readers.